CCSE Home

 Previous Work

-As a postdoctoral researcher in CCSE I worked on improving efficiency for simulations involving time integration methods, including the AMReX-based applications Nyx and Castro.
+As a postdoctoral researcher in CCSE, I worked on improving efficiency for simulations involving time integration methods, including the AMReX-based applications Nyx and Castro.
 I primarily worked on the Nyx N-body hydro code for computational cosmology.
 Cosmological simulations allow us to investigate physical parameters which are not directly observable.

 This work included porting Nyx to GPU's, and transitioning to a fully C++ code for performance portability and maintainability.
 More efficient numerical methods and improved parallelism allow for more highly refined and complex models.
 Part of this work was algorithmic improvements, including adapting known splitting methods to a cosmological setting.
 Specifically, I improved the numerical coupling between the hydrodynamic solver and the integration of the heating and cooling source terms as well as the overall algorithm efficiency.
-I implemented a spectral deferred correction coupling strategy (which accounts for the comoving frame) in order to improve Nyx's heating-cooling integration efficiency and robustness. <\p>
+I implemented a spectral deferred correction coupling strategy (which accounts for the comoving frame) in order to improve Nyx's heating-cooling integration efficiency and robustness.

 Selected Publications

-Jean Sexton, Zarija Lukic, Ann Almgren, Chris Daley, Brian Friesen, Andrew Myers, and Weiqun Zhang.
-“Nyx: A Massively Parallel AMR Code for Computational Cosmology” Journal of Open Source Software, 6(63), 3068, https://doi.org/10.21105/joss.03068
+Jean Sexton, Zarija Lukić, Ann Almgren, Chris Daley, Brian Friesen, Andrew Myers, and Weiqun Zhang.
+Nyx: A Massively Parallel AMR Code for Computational Cosmology.
+Journal of Open Source Software, 6(63), 3068, 2021. [doi]

 Max P. Katz, Ann Almgren, Maria Barrios Sazo, Kiran Eiden, Kevin Gott, Alice Harpole, Jean M. Sexton, Don E. Willcox, Weiqun Zhang, and Michael Zingale.
-2020.
-“Preparing nuclear astrophysics for exascale” In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '20).
-IEEE Press, Article 91, 1–12. arXiv:2007.05218 (2020).
+Preparing nuclear astrophysics for exascale.
+In SC20: International Conference for High Performance Computing, Networking, Storage and Analysis, Vol. 00 (pp. 1-12), 2020. [doi]

 Ann Almgren, Maria Barrios Sazo, John Bell, Alice Harpole, Max Katz, Jean Sexton, Donald Willcox, Weiqun Zhang, and Michael Zingale.
-“CASTRO: A Massively Parallel Compressible Astrophysics Simulation Code.”
-Journal of Open Source Software, 5(54), 2513, https://doi.org/10.21105/joss.02513
+CASTRO: A Massively Parallel Compressible Astrophysics Simulation Code.
+Journal of Open Source Software, 5(54), 2513, 2020. [doi]

 J. M. Sexton, D. R. Reynolds.
-"Relaxed Multirate Infinitesimal Step Methods: an extension of Multirate Infinitesimal Step Methods and Recursive Flux-Splitting Multirate Methods." [arxiv]
+Relaxed Multirate Infinitesimal Step Methods: an extension of Multirate Infinitesimal Step Methods and Recursive Flux-Splitting Multirate Methods. [arxiv]

 W. Thompson, S. McGinnis, D. McDaniel, J.M.
 Sexton, R. Pettit, S. Anderson, M. C. Jackson, K. Sellers.
-"A Geographical and Statistical Analysis of Childhood Leukemia Deaths Relating to the Locations of Nuclear Power Plants."
-Advances and Applications in Statistical Sciences 6.5 pp 313-328, 2011. [link]
+A Geographical and Statistical Analysis of Childhood Leukemia Deaths Relating to the Locations of Nuclear Power Plants.
+Advances and Applications in Statistical Sciences, 6.5 pp 313-328, 2011. [link]

 Presentations